sveltejs/svelte/documentation/docs/02-runes/05-$props.md

 <p>this component is {+++adjective+++}</p>
 ```

+> [!NOTE] If you use destructuring with a `$props` declaration, the resulting variables will all be reactive.

 ## Fallback values

 Destructuring allows us to declare fallback values, which are used if the parent component does not set a given prop (or the value is `undefined`):